ethmimo/Whitepaper/README.md

 ## Crowdfunding

-In Q1, we will be holding a crowdfunding event to fund ERC-ME's development.
-There will both a presale and a main sale. **The presale will take the form of a game** where people who beat the game will gain access to the ERC-ME beta test as well as help fund ERC-ME's development.
+In Q1, we will be holding a crowdfunding event to fund D-OZ's development.
+There will both a presale and a main sale. **The presale will take the form of a game** where people who beat the game will gain access to the D-OZ beta test as well as help fund D-OZ's development.
 The mainsale will be a normal sale where ERC20 tokens are minted in exchange for ether.

-The ERC-721 tokens minted during the presale will serve as passes for access to the beta and special status shall be given to beta testers's `Profile`s once the ERC-ME contracts are deployed on the mainnet while no use has been devised for the minted ERC-20 tokens.
+The ERC-721 tokens minted during the presale will serve as passes for access to the beta and special status shall be given to beta testers's `Profile`s once the D-OZ contracts are deployed on the mainnet while no use has been devised for the minted ERC-20 tokens.
 We do not want to make our platform inconvenient to use by forcing the use of a token therefore the utility of the ERC-20 will be subject to change until a suitable use case has been conceived.

 Both the presale and mainsale have a combined cap of 15000 ETH (subject to change).
 If the cap is reached during the presale then the mainsale will not be held.

 #### Presale Details

 The goal of participants is to mint an ERC721 token proving they have managed to beat the game.
-This token will grant them access to the ERC-ME beta.
+This token will grant them access to the D-OZ beta.
 Once the contracts are deployed, the opening of our presale will be announced on Twitter, Reddit and our blog.
 There is no time limit, the sale will go on until the cap (15000 ETH) is reached.
 If the cap is never reached then the mainsale will be held a month later.

 #### Mainsale Details